Residential Parking Permits

 6.20 In some areas of the City of Burnside, where there is limited available on-street parking and/or additional conflict between parking users, Council may, at its absolute discretion, give preference to local residents in order to adhere to the principles of amenity and convenience.
 This will be managed through the implementation of Residential Parking Permits and signposted Residential Parking Permit exempt zones.

 6.21 To be eligible for a Residential Parking Permit, the applicant must be a resident of the City of Burnside, whose normal place of residence is subject to restrictive parking controls that provide for resident permit exemption.

-6.23 Permits will be issued for a maximum 24 month period, or part thereof.
+6.23 Permits (other than visitor permits) will be issued for a maximum 24-month period, or part thereof.

 6.24 Permits will be issued in respect to a specific street / suburb address.
 Permits are not transferable from one residential parking permit exempt zone to another.

 6.25 All eligible applicants may apply for, and receive one (1) Transferable Residential Parking Permit (T1) per residence.

 6.26 An eligible applicant may apply for up to two (2) further transferable Residential Parking Permits per residence (T2 and T3).

 6.27 An application for permits under 6.26 will be assessed against the off-street parking circumstances of the applicant, as set out in paragraphs 6.28 – 6.35.